Podcasts and the next level of influence

 Host reads are a particularly effective way for brands to tap into the personal, intimate nature of the medium.
 In our research, we found that 81% of listeners took action after hearing host-read ads during a podcast — anything from looking up a product online, to connecting with a brand on social media, to talking about a product with someone.

 Unsurprisingly, many podcasts feature host reads that match the unique personalities of the hosts.
 On With Friends Like These, host Ana Marie Cox has shared personal stories about her experiences with bras to promote bra startup Third Love.
 On The Bill Simmons Podcast, Simmons often talks about how he uses SeatGeek to purchase tickets for big games, then offers a promo code to listeners.
 For brands, these real first-person accounts provide a remarkably effective way to connect with audiences.
-When listeners hear these hosts evangelizing products, they don’t feel like they’re being marketed to — the effect is more like hearing about a product or service from a trusted friend.
+When listeners hear these hosts evangelising products, they don’t feel like they’re being marketed to — the effect is more like hearing about a product or service from a trusted friend.

 3. Consider telling your story with a branded podcast.

-Advertising in an existing podcast is one way to get your message heard, but you can also tell your story by creating a podcast of your own.
+Appearing within an existing podcast is one way to get your message heard, but you can also tell your story by creating a podcast of your own.
 Purposeful, creative brands have been turning to producers to develop branded podcasts — speaking to their audience in an engaging, entertaining way.
 Lyft created the branded podcast Pick Me Up with Gimlet Media (now part of Spotify) to tell drivers’ backstories.
 Mastercard also teamed with Gimlet to develop Fortune Favors the Bold, about the changing role money plays in our lives.

 “We’re completely invested in the show’s content, yet it’s not about Mastercard,” says the brand’s SVP of Digital & Creative Content, Marcy Cohen.
 “We were able to craft each episode about topics we care about, from purpose-driven brands to the changing nature of work and the benefits of a cashless society.”